Anirudh4583/tic-tac-toe/README.md

 ## Abstract

 A self playing Tic-Tac-Toe Game that never loses.
 The playing agent will look at all the possible moves and then, predict and play the best one.
-In worst case, the match could only be ended in draw.
+Upon sufficient training , even in the worst case, the match could only be ended in a draw.

 ## References